cmss13-devs/web/rules.md

 - Using fuel tanks as explosive traps by acid spitting.

 Examples of Exploits:
-- Banishing xenos on the Almayer so they can be killed for free larva.
+- Banishing Xenomorphs on the Almayer so they can be killed for free larva.
-- Banishing AFK xenos to reclaim larva.
+- Banishing AFK Xenomorphs to reclaim larva.
 - Placing Acid traps so they can be triggered from behind walls.

 ---